logico/vestacp-nodejs/README.md

 ## Usage.

 - PM2 must be installed.
+- Node App Default port 3000
 - The app must be copied in `/home/user/web/<domain>/nodeapp/`
 - The app entry point must be specify in `package.json` file, with `"main":"<you_init_script.js>"` if your file are not have this entry, script use default one `/home/user/web/domain/nodeapp/app.js`
 - The app must listen on a UNIX socket in `/home/user/web/domain/nodeapp/app.sock`
 - Upload `NodeJS.tpl`, `NodeJS.stpl`, `NodeJS.sh` to `/usr/local/vesta/data/templates/web/nginx/` or run `install.sh`
 - In the control panel, select NodeJS from Proxy Template
 - If you install NVM for different version of Node script read `.nvm`, `.node-version` file from node app folder auto install it an run whith specify version
+- Load Enviroment variables from `.env` file located in same node app folder
+- Added watch mode on update of touch some file on Node folder the server automatically restart's

 ![VestaCP](https://logico.com.ar/img/2019/04/21/vestacp_proxy_setup.png)